 Agnès Dengreville holds a BA in Modern Literature from Université de Bretagne Occidentale (2005), a MA in Comparative Literature from Université Paris VII-Denis Diderot (first year of study spent in the Universidad de Cádiz in Philologia Hispanica, Spain), (2008) and a Ph.D. in Comparative Literature with a minor in Theater from Louisiana State University/ Paris IV-Sorbonne (2016).
 Dengreville works English, French, Spanish, Italian, and German languages and literatures.
 Her research focuses on literal and figurative trials and the return of the formlessness from 1920 to 1960 in the texts of Nietzsche, Pirandello, Artaud, Kafka, Nabokov and Dürrenmatt.
 Other topics of interest include the historic construction of the grotesque and its expression in twentieth-century theater; caricature and satire; poetry of the Spanish Civil War, political expression and literary revolt.

 Aparajita Dutta earned her B.A.
 (2011), M.A.
 (2013) and M.Phil.
 (2015) in Comparative Literature from Jadavpur University, India. .
 She works on English, Bangla, and Spanish languages and literatures.
 She is interested in queer theory, postcolonial literature, South Asian, Afro-American, and Latin American literatures.
 She also writes poetry and fiction.
+She is also involved with social activism ( with special focus on queer rights) and applies her experience as a social avtivist in both her research works and creative endeavors.

 Originally from Little Rock, AR, Emma Gist holds a Bachelor of Arts in Comparative Literature from the University of Chicago and a Master of Arts in Teaching from the University of Southern California.
 Before entering the LSU Comparative Literature PhD program she taught high school English at Da Vinci Charter Academy, a Project-Based Learning school in Davis, CA, and she currently works as a coordinator for Humanities Amped, a non-profit organization benefiting students in Baton Rouge public schools.
 Emma's research interests include the history of English education, 21st century and multimodal literacies, and how to better promote student engagement in narratives of all forms.